fcsonline/tmux-thumbs/README.md

 ## Prerequisites

-`tmux-thums` is written in Rust.
+`tmux-thumbs` is written in Rust.
 You will need `rustc` version 1.35.0 or higher.
 The recommended way to install Rust is from the official [download page](https://rustup.rs/).

 ## Tmux integration